satzlich/swift-rohan/Specification.md

 ## Document

+A **generic document** is a sequence of bytes.

+A **document of a specific type** is one that conforms to the format requirements of that document type.

-A **document** of a certain type is a set of byte sequences that meets document format requirements.
+A **document type** is defined as the set of all documents that satisfy its format requirements.

-A **document format** is a set of consistent requirements on a set of byte sequences.
+A **document format** refers to a set of consistent rules governing the structure of a document within a specific document type.

+[????]
+Formally, the set of such rules can be stated as ...
+[???]

 A **document file** is a regular computer file whose byte sequence can be deserialized into a document.

 ## User